-Sometimes a crisis occurs in an addict’s life that makes it clear to them and everyone else that rehab is necessary.
-Rather than planning out an intervention, situations in which the addict has become a danger to himself or those around him can turn into impromptu interventions.
+Sometimes a crisis occurs in an addicted person’s life that makes it clear to them and everyone else that rehab is necessary.
+Rather than planning out an intervention, situations in which the addicted person has become a danger to himself or those around him can turn into impromptu interventions.
 The immediate objective will be to stabilize the situation and optimize safety.
+Often, a little tough love is needed in these situations in order to save a life.
 Rehabilitation can quickly follow.

-Sometimes the characteristics of one style of intervention overlap with another.
-As long as the addict’s needs are met and the message of recovery is clear, there is no wrong type of intervention.
-Helping your loved one to recognize their need for drug rehab is the primary goal of all the interventions above.
+Sometimes the characteristics of one type of intervention overlap with another.
+As long as the message of recovery is clear, there is no wrong type of intervention.
+Helping your loved one recognize the need for rehab treatment and healthier change is the primary goal of any intervention.
 As long as that goal is met, the intervention is successful.